Last updated October 13, 2021

 Check below to get more details on some key aspects that we’re watching.
-Each of these components help us determine when we’ll be able to send volunteers to Mexico again (it’s stuff you’re going to want to know).
-Also, this info changes often.
 Our goal is to keep things current with weekly updates, so check back frequently.

 You don’t need a visa to visit Mexico, so no need to wait on that!

-You could find consistent flights to and from Mexico before and through the pandemic, with some limitations.
-Most US airlines re-introduced itineraries to Mexico back in June and have been adding more as the summer progresses.
-Now that the country is opening up, you’ll find quite a few flights from Mexico on Delta, American Airlines, United Airlines and others (with multiple itineraries).
+You could find consistent flights to and from Mexico before and through the pandemic.
+Now that the country is opened up, you’ll find regular flights from Mexico on airlines like Delta, American Airlines, United Airlines, and others (with multiple itineraries).

-The nation continued their reopening plan, deciding to have a color-coded system to help manage the reopening of their country.
-This colored map of Mexico assesses states on four factors: case number trends (if new infections are increasing, decreasing or are stable), hospital admission trends for COVID-19 patients, hospital occupancy levels, and positivity rates (percentage of tested people who are confirmed to have COVID-19).
+The nation is continuing their color-coded system to help manage the reopening of their country.
+The colored map of Mexico assesses states on four factors: case number trends (if new infections are increasing, decreasing or are stable), hospital admission trends for COVID-19 patients, hospital occupancy levels, and positivity rates (percentage of tested people who are confirmed to have COVID-19).